Victoria's Secret Called to Fight Against Harassment in Model Petition

 The open letter came days after The New York Times published a report about Jeffrey Epstein.
 According to the newspaper, the financier, who is also a registered sex offender and was recently arrested for alleged sex trafficking, told young women he was a talent scout for Victoria's Secret.
 The open letter also described him as a "close friend" of Leslie Wexner—the CEO of Victoria's Secret parent company L Brands.
 In addition, the letter mentioned "allegations of sexual misconduct by photographers Timur Emek, David Bellemere, and Greg Kadel."

-In the note, it states that it is "deeply disturbing that these men appear to have leveraged their working relationships with Victoria's Secret to lure and abuse vulnerable girls."
+In the note, it stated that it is "deeply disturbing that these men appear to have leveraged their working relationships with Victoria's Secret to lure and abuse vulnerable girls."

 The initiative is also supported by Time's Up.